 For the Kindle only, in England, Ireland, Scotland and Wales only, there is an alternative, because we sell two pre-packaged e-books which make perfect Christmas gifts.
 There is the Liturgy of the Hours 2014 (High Seasons), which gives every Hour for every day from now until Pentecost 2014, and there is Mass Readings 2014, which gives the readings at Mass for every day from now until the end of 2014.
 Both of them cost £6.17 and you can view them on Amazon by clicking on their titles above.

-The snag is that, insanely, Amazon don’t allow you to give e-books as gifts.
-They do, however, offer various kinds of gift cards, so you can give one of the right value and hint to your friend what you would like to him to guy with it.
+The snag is that, except in the USA, Amazon don’t allow you to give e-books as gifts.
+They do, however, offer various kinds of gift cards, so you can give one of the right value and hint to your friend what you would like to him to buy with it.
 You might send him the links to the e-books, to help.